sourcegraph/handbook/content/departments/engineering/dev/process/releases/procedure.md

 In general, the release guild will strive to ensure release responsibilities don't interfere with PTO and other OOO requirements for release captains by finding backup captains as necessary.
 However, it **is the responsibility** of the captain to ensure there is a backup captain available for any extended periods of unavailability, even if this requires reaching out to the wider engineering group.

+Common tasks will include:
+1. Cutting candidate builds
+2. Unblocking the release branch
+3. Answering questions and supporting teammates that are interacting with the release
+4. Coordinating with engineering leadership, marketing, and any other groups necessary to ensure a successful release